The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 1. Use a comma before a coordinating conjunction that joins two independent clauses.
 Hint: coordinating conjunctions are FANBOYS (for, and, nor, but, or, yet, so).

-If a sentence contains an independent clause followed by a dependent clause, no comma is needed.
+If a sentence contains both an independent and dependent clause, no comma is needed.

 • The committee plans to collect the data by March but will not have the report completed until June.

-2. Use a comma after introductory dependent clauses, phrases, or words that come before the main independent clause.
+2. Use a comma after introductory words, phrases, and clauses.

-• On the basis of his recommendations, we decided to expand our operations.
+• On the basis of the CEO’s recommendations, we decided to expand our operations.

 • Arriving late to class, Olivia had trouble finding a seat.